What is the CDL Drug & Alcohol Clearinghouse?

 The return to duty process is a series of steps drivers in a prohibited status must complete to regain their commercial driving privileges.
 This includes:

-- Meeting with a USDOT qualified substance abuse professional for an evaluation
+- Meeting with a U.S. Department of Transportation qualified substance abuse professional for an evaluation

 - Completing the educational and/or treatment programs recommended by the substance abuse professional